hackur/graphcool-examples/cli-demo/README.md

 # cli-demo

-This examples helps you to get familiar with the [Graphcool CLI](https://github.com/graphcool/graphcool-cli).
+This example helps you to get familiar with the [Graphcool CLI](https://github.com/graphcool/graphcool-cli).

 Provided is a final version of the Graphcool project, including detailed step-by-step instructions to build it yourself!